The Origin of Mass

 To calculate this effect quantitatively, it is necessary to know the structure of the field binding the two particles.

-To determine the structure of this field we will use the approach that the binding field between the two particles should be the simplest type of multipole field.
-It corresponds to that shown in the above diagram (figure 2.1):
+To determine the structure of this field we will use the approach that the binding field between the two particles should be the simplest type of multipole field, which fulfils the requirement of a well defined distance between the constituents.
+The following corresponds to that shown in the above diagram (figure 2.1):

 or